jware-solutions/ggca/README.md

 All kind of help is welcome!
 Feel free o submit an issue or a PR.
 There are some TODOs which are listed below:

+- [ ] Parallelize iterators to improve performance
 - [ ] Make Rust enums accessible from Python
 - [ ] Add support for Windows OS
 - [X] Add Rust documentation